Sushma-Anumalla/File.Sorter/README.md

 #  File Sorter

-A simple Python tool that automatically organizes files in a folder by moving them into neatly labeled sub-folders — such as Documents, Images, Videos, Audio, Archives, and Others.
+A simple Python tool that automatically organizes files into folders such as Documents, Images, Videos, Audio, Archives, and Others.

-Perfect for cleaning messy Downloads, Desktop, or any directory in seconds.
+This project helped me practice Python automation and build something useful for daily life.

+---

+##  Why I Built This
+Downloads and Desktop folders quickly become messy.
+I built this tool so files automatically move into correct folders without manual work.

+---

 ##  Features
-- Automatically detects file types by extension
+- Automatically detects file types
-- Creates folders if they don’t already exist
+- Creates folders if they don't exist
-- Can be reused for any folder
+- Works on any folder
-- Keeps your system organized and clutter-free
-- Beginner-friendly Python project
+- Beginner-friendly, clean Python code

+---

 ##  How It Works
-The script scans the selected folder and moves files into categorized folders such as:
+The script reads each file, identifies its extension, and moves it into a matching folder:

 Documents
 Images